Can We Infer Confidential Properties of Training Data from LLMs?: Attacks

 \textbf{Constructing new shadow attacks with word frequency.} The choice of the shadow feature functions $F$ plays an important role in the success of the attack.
 While previous work relies on loss or probability vector \cite{suri2022formalizingestimatingdistributioninference, suri2024dissectingdistributioninference} , some studies have shown that these features may not be the most effective way to measure the performance of the LLMs \cite{carlini2021extractingtrainingdatalarge, duan2024membershipinferenceattackswork}.
-Hence, we propose a new feature specific to the LLM setting, i.e. \textbf{\textit{word frequency}}.
+We alternatively focus on another feature specific to the LLM setting, \textbf{\textit{word frequency}}, which has been parallelly studied for the literature of membership inference attack \cite{kaneko2024samplingbasedpseudolikelihoodmembershipinference, meeus2025canarysechoauditingprivacy}.
 Our attack is based on the intuition that certain properties may strongly correlate with the appearance of specific words in the text.
 As a result, models fine-tuned on datasets with different property distributions may exhibit distinct word patterns in their generations.

 Assume $V^*$ is a selected list of $d$ keywords, which we will describe its construction later.
 Similar to the generation attack, given a model $f$ and the prompt $t$ that describes the meta information about the fine-tuning dataset, we generate a set of text samples $S_{f,t}$.
 For each word $v\in V^*$, we calculate the word-frequency $\mu_v^{f,t}$, defined as the proportion of samples in $S_{f,t}$ containing $v$.
 If the adversary uses a list of prompts, it can average this by $u_{v}^f = \frac{1}{T}\sum_{t \in T} u_{v}^{f,t}$.
 The resulting vector $(\mu_v^f)_{v\in V^*}\in [0, 1]^d$ serves as the shadow feature, and the shadow feature function is defined as $F_{\rm word}(f):=(\mu_v^f)_{v\in V^*}.$